MeticulousDataDetective/google-data-analytics-capstone-cyclistic-project/README.md

 # Data-Analysis-Portfolio
-This repository contains projects and case studies involving data analysis.
+This repository contains a case studiy involving data analysis.
 One case study is the capstone project for the Google Data Analytics Professional Certification program and is based on a fictional scenario.

 ## 1. Google Data Analytics Capstone Project Case Study
 > The following section relates to the case study I completed as part of the Google Data Analytics Professional Certification program.